By CITY OFFICE OF COMMUNICATIONS

 In the evening, the City of Falls Church Recreation and Parks Department will present its annual July 4th Celebration on Wednesday, July 4 at George Mason High School (7124 Leesburg Pike).
 Musical entertainment begins at 7 p.m. with a live performance by Judo Chop.
 Fireworks will follow at 9:20 p.m.

 The celebration is free.
 Spectator seating will be available at George Mason High School’s Moore Cadillac Stadium and the Northern Virginia Graduate Center parking lot.
 Most of the spectator seating at the high school will be on the synthetic turf football field.
 Attendees are encouraged to bring blankets for the field.
-Chairs will only be permitted on paved surfaces.
+Chairs will only be permitted on pave

 Parking is limited at the high school and visitors are reminded to not park in nearby shopping center parking lots, which are reserved for store customers.
 Illegally parked vehicles may be towed.
 Drivers near the high school are reminded to watch for a large number of pedestrians crossing Route 7, especially after the fireworks.